-Next, you can switch to the PostgreSQL prompt and change the password for the PostgreSQL postgres user using:
+A prompt to enter the new password twice will appear.
+Next, switch to the PostgreSQL prompt and finish changing the password for the PostgreSQL postgres user:

 su - postgres

-If you receive an error, you can set a valid shell on the user with the following command:
+If you receive an error, set a correct shell for the user with the command below:

 su --shell /bin/bash postgres